ggps2002/Collabboard/README.md

 # A Notebook type application

-This application lets users to create there unique notebooks with excalidraw drawing board wih multipage features.
-Best for drawing out case studies and low level sysem design for software ideas.
+This application lets users to create there unique notebooks with excalidraw drawing board with multipage features.
+Best for drawing out case studies and low level system design for software ideas.
+The real-time collaboration and user invite features are yet to build.

 ### ✨ Key Features
 - Multipage Notebook Feature